HOW TO CLEAN YOUR BREAST PUMP PARTS

 Fortunately there are still some hacks that will make it go just a bit faster.

-Pumping is only one things that keeps your milk safe.
+Properly cleaning your breast pump parts is only one of the things that keeps your milk safe.
 Make sure you download my Milk Storage Guidelines printable.